binary-com/telegram-bot-backend/README.md

 - *bin/listener.pl* : Creates webhook for telegram.
 - *GetUpdates.pm* : Gets messages from telegram API's `getUpdates` endpoint.
 - *SendMessage.pm* : Used for responding back to user.
 Sends message to the chats using `sendMessage` endpoint.
-- *StateManager.pm* : Currently does nothing.
-It should handle the state of every chat.
+- *StateManager.pm* : Stores data to a file based db.
 - *TelegramCommandHandler* : Handles user messages and responds back with relevant messages.
 - *WSBridge.pm* : Communicates with the Binary.com's API and handles the state for every chat.
 State handling needs to be moved to `StateManager.pm`.
 - *WSResponseHandler.pm* : Handles response from Websocket and sends them back to user.

 To Do:
 ---
-- Implement StateManager.pm, ~~maybe try Redis?~~ (Using sqlite instead)
+- ~Implement StateManager.pm, ~~maybe try Redis?~~ (Using sqlite instead)~
 - Better error handling.
 Maybe create a separate module just for error handling?
 - Retries on error in SendMessage.pm & WSBridge.pm.
 - ~~Use webhooks to get messages.~~
 - Implement a queue for sending requests to the telegram API.
 - Add tests.
+- Use EditMessage endpoint for better user experience.